roboshoes/advent-of-code/README.md

 ## Run the code

-If you want to run my solutions, you can go into each directory and simply run `node <filename>` such as `node part-1.js` or `node day-1/part-1.js`.
-Since none of them have any dependencies (thus far).
+First run `npm install` in the folder to install dependencies.

+You can run each day like `node day-3/part-1.js`.